02 May 2026

 Grilling with Airfryer

-So, here we have a piece of Atria premium marbled beef, who apparently was voted World's Best Steak in 2019.
-Truth to be told, this cut is among the very best money can buy.
-Incredibly soft and tender, almost like having a piece of grilled butter in the mouth. (the bottle of Ribera del Duero has been bought online in Spain, like most of our spanish wines)
+Here we have a piece of roughly 1,5 - 2kg of Atria's premium marbled beef, who apparently was voted World's Best Steak in 2019.
+Truth to be told, this cut is among the very best money can buy outside the 3 beef heavyweights that are Kobe & Wagyu (Japan), and Txogixtu (Spain).
+Incredibly soft and tender, almost like having a piece of grilled butter in the mouth

 This piece of beef of approx. 800gr. is wrapped with bacon to prevent the extremities to dry up.
 The bacon slices keep the meat moist and juicy during the cooking.